bottlenoselabs/c2cs/README.md

 <sup>8</sup>: Types must be explicitly transtive to a function extern so they can be found.
 The only exception is enums that are part of external linkage to which such enums are transpiled.
 This is a commonly found in some C libraries such as https://github.com/libsdl-org/SDL where functions take integers as part of their API but are actually expecting an enum.

 <sup>9</sup>: For support with `va_list` see https://github.com/lithiumtoast/c2cs/issues/15.

+<sup>10</sup>: `wchar_t*` is mapped to `CStringWide` which is an opaque pointer, that is fine.
+What is not fine is that `wchar_t` itself is a problem for cross-platform because by default it is 2 bytes on Windows and 4 bytes on Linux (it also be 1 byte on some embedded systems or otherwise different on various hardware).
+It can be forced to be the same across hardware using the `-fshort-wchar` compiler flag, but this has consequences.
+Some hardware vendors enforce that all linked objects must use the same `wchar_t` size, including libraries.
+It is then not possible or at very least unstable to link an object file compiled with `-fshort-wchar`, with another object file that is compiled without `-fshort-wchar` such as standard libraries.
+The approach taken for `C2CS` is to use either 1, 2 or 4 for the C# mapped type `CCharWide` that is blittable to `wchar_t`.
+The exact size of bytes depend on the target operating system by default but can be overriden by specifying the property `SIZEOF_WCHAR_T` to a value of `1`, `2`, or `4` in your C# project.
+For more information on how this works, please see [How to use `C2CS.Runtime` - Custom C# project properties for `C2CS.Runtime`](docs/README.md#custom-c-project-properties-for-c2csruntime).
+Note however that if any of your public header structs use `wchar_t` then the resulting struct may be different sizes across platforms.
+In such a case it is no different than pointers limitation mentioned earlier in terms of a solution.

 #### What do I do if I want to generate bindings for a non bindgen-friendly C library?